ursatile/css4eng/201-basic-css-selectors/index.md

 {% example proximity-rule.html iframe %}

-Those rules both have one ID, one class, and one type, so they have the same specificity weighting: `1-1-2` (or 🐉🐅🪿🪿, if you prefer that notation), so the bottom rule wins.
+Those rules both have one ID, one class, and two types, giving them the same specificity weighting: `1-1-2` (or 🐉🐅🪿🪿, if you prefer that notation), so the bottom rule wins.
 Change the order of the rules, and now the other rule takes precedence because last one wins.

 ## Selectors, inline styles, and !important

 Inline styles --- `<p style="font-style: italic;">italics!</p>` --- will usually take precedence over any other rules which target that element.
-You just showed up to the fight a dragon.
-You know, like a T-rex, only it's bigger, it breathes fire, and it can fly... doesn't matter how many T-rexes the other side has when you've got a flying, fire-breathing dragon.
+You just showed up to the fight with a dragon 🐉... that's like a T-rex, only it's bigger, it breathes fire, and it can fly.
+It doesn't matter how many T-rexes the other side has when you've got a flying, fire-breathing dragon.

 Except... we're not quite gone.
 CSS has the `!important` keyword.
 That's the word important with a leading exclamation mark -- and yes, in most programming languages, the exclamation mark is logical not, so this means `not important`, and yes, this is one of the things that the designers of CSS acknowledge was a mistake.